 Do you know where to find wild mountain gorillas across the globe?
 Uganda, Rwanda and the Democratic Republic of Congo are the places to visit if you want to see them.

-It’s such a delight and an unforgettable experience to combine safari with beach where you can while away resting days on the striking palm-fringed white-sand beaches of Mombasa or on one of the islands off the north coast, such as the magnificently exotic Lamu after seeing your fill of animals in Kenya’s Masai Mara National Park.
+It’s such a delight and an unforgettable experience to combine a safari with the beach where you can while away resting days on the striking palm-fringed white-sand beaches of Mombasa or on one of the islands off the north coast, such as the magnificently exotic Lamu after seeing your fill of animals in Kenya’s Masai Mara National Park.

 The well-known Serengeti and the Zanzibar Island which are all top destinations in its own right for its Swahili construction and outmoded culture, spicy food, gorgeous beaches and snorkeling opportunities are reserves offered by Tanzania.

-If you want to combine safari with beach, wine tasting, road tripping, shopping and mountains go to… South Africa
+If you want to combine a safari with beach, wine tasting, road tripping, shopping and mountains go to… South Africa

 Going on safari at South Africa can even be more interesting than you could ever think of if you love doing different activities on your holiday.
 It is fun doing some hiking in the Drakensberg Mountains in the South after seeing the Big Five in Kruger National Park in the north of South Africa.